 Yuder opened to that section and showed him.
 Of course Kishiar couldn't decode the part written in Luma's cipher at a glance, but still he nodded with shining eyes.

-"So, did you find out about the 'choice' that Blake Van Tain wrote about?"
+"So, did you find out about the 'choice' that Blake Van Tai wrote about?"

 "No. Not that part yet."